Nick Franklin (baseball): Milwaukee Brewers

 Franklin was claimed off waivers by the Milwaukee Brewers on April 5, 2017.
 On June 27, he was designated for assignment by the Brewers.

 Los Angeles Angels

-Franklin was traded to the Los Angeles Angels on June 30, 2017.
-He elected free agency on November 6, 2017.
+On June 30, 2017, Franklin was traded to the Los Angeles Angels in exchange for cash considerations or a player to be named later.
+In 13 games for the Angels, he went 3–for–24 (.125) with two RBI and five walks.
+On July 29, Franklin was designated for assignment following the promotion of Troy Scribner.
+He cleared waivers and was sent outright to the Triple–A Salt Lake Bees on July 31.
+Franklin played in only three games for Salt Lake, and elected free agency following the season on November 6.

-Second stint with the Brewers
+Milwaukee Brewers (second stint)

 On February 15, 2018, Franklin signed a minor league contract with the Milwaukee Brewers.
 Franklin was called up in early May but after two at bats, he missed the entire season with a quad injury.
 He elected free agency on October 23, 2018.

 Pittsburgh Pirates

-On February 6, 2019, Franklin signed a minor league deal with the Pirates.
-He was released on June 28, 2019.
+On February 6, 2019, Franklin signed a minor league contract with the Pittsburgh Pirates.
+After beginning the season on the injured list due to hamstring tightness, he played in 44 games for the Triple–A Indianapolis Indians, hitting .193/.289/.316 with three home runs and 12 RBI.
+Franklin was released by the Pirates organization on June 28.

-Second stint with the Angels
+Los Angeles Angels (second stint)

 On July 5, 2019, Franklin signed a minor league deal with the Los Angeles Angels and was assigned to the Triple-A Salt Lake Bees.
-He became a free agent on November 4, 2019.
+In 41 games for the Bees, he batted .281/.380/.459 with three home runs and 24 RBI.
+Franklin became a free agent on November 4.